bobbl/rudolv/README.md

 Instruction timing
 ------------------

-Data hatzards ar avoided by operand forwarding, therefore most instructions are executed in one cycle.
+Data hatzards are avoided by operand forwarding, therefore most instructions are executed in one cycle.
 Since the memory is single ported, memory accesses take two cycles.
 The jump target is computed in the execute stage, resulting in a two cycle latency.
 There is no dynamic branch prediction but subsequent instructions are only killed in the case of a taken branch.
-This behaviour can be consideres as a static always not taken prediction.
+This behaviour can be considered as a static always not taken prediction.

 | instruction class  | examples        | cycles |
 | ------------------ | --------------- | ------ |